Earn 1 Credit for Orientation Module toward

 Strengthen internal and external attunement to allow therapists to meet clients directly in their grief while staying in contact with their own experience.

-Note: Attendance of the live online training session confers credit of 1 Orientation Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Non-Death Losses.
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Non-Death Losses.

 A PDF copy of the presentation slides; and